imahungrypanda/PandaNote/docs/bugs.md

 #### Set the rootReducer differently than expected
 **Issue:** When creating the rootReducer I set the sessionReducer to sessionReducer instead of session.
 **Correction:** Tried removing a bunch of different things until I could log what was the issue.
 Corrected the assignment.

+***
+#### Not rendering errors when trying to login or signup
+**Issue:** When trying to login or signup with in correct credentials no errors were being rendered.
+**Correction:** Working my way backwards through the redux cycle I found that in the session reducer I was not correctly setting the errors.
+I needed to get the responseJSON from the errors.